 Interested in helping support our horses?
-Click on Contact above or visit our Donate page.
-You can also find our Wish List if you click on the Partner With Us tab above for more specific needs.
+Click on Contact above or visit our Donate page (which will redirect you to https://wvr.org/online-giving/).
+You can also find our Wish List if you click on the Horse Sponsorship tab above for more specific needs.

 We’ve seen our share of horses through the years and they’ve all taught us something.
 We have a much better idea of what horses serve our program, though true to form, sometimes they surprise us.
-If you would like to talk with Mr. Ryan about the type of horse we’re looking for, click on Contact above.
+If you’re interested in donating your horse and would like to see if it might be a fit for our program, click here or Contact above to contact Mr. Ryan.

 Full Name: Hadassah